The Oak Center General Store

 Our Goal

-Earthen Path Organic Farm will always be dedicated to taking care of it’s members’ needs by combining industriousness and creative adaptability with 25 years of experience in innovative and earth friendly growing methods.
+Earthen Path Organic Farm will always be dedicated to taking care of its members’ needs by combining industriousness and creative adaptability with 25 years of experience in innovative and earth friendly growing methods.

 Connect with us to the great drama that goes beyond the mere eating of food for nutrients, for as the farm goes through it’s seasonal dance with the forces of nature, weathering the storms and adverse times, flourishing in the interludes, the promises of seed planted and tended end up on your table.